qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 We'll now discover each task and its proportion in energy usage.
 To have a better illustration I'll fill ICE Vehicle with a full tank of gasoline and EV a fully charged battery.
-As we go through each tasks we will fill out its proportion in energy usage.
+As we go through each tasks we will fill in its proportion in energy usage.

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_full_fuel.png" style="width:100%" class="img-center">